 After a trip to Freak Alley, teens and their parents can grab a slice at Pie Hole.
 Known for its funky vibe and large slices to stay or go, Pie Hole is a great spot for a meal or just a quick pick-me-up of a slice.

 If you are looking for a slightly more elevated meal, the many restaurants on 8th Street are great for the entire family.
 8th Street became pedestrianised during Covid to allow for more outdoor seating.
 Given the good response, it looks like the street will remain closed to vehicles permanently.
 While there are several good restaurants to choose from.

 Bittercreek Ale House

 Bittercreek Ale House with its varied menu and a large selection of beers are sure to please the entire family.

-For teens looking for a gold old fashion fast-food feast, you will find McDonald’s, Wendys, Carl’s Jr and jack in the box just to name a few.
+For teens looking for a gold old-fashioned fast-food feast, you will find McDonald’s, Wendy’s, Carl’s Jr and Jack in the Box just to name a few.

 Day trips from Boise for teens